jledeus/DD2444_gpu_crowd/README.md

 # Method

 ## Initialization
-Before entering the computations the random initialization for the boids is done on the CPU.
+Each boid was represented with a data-structure with information about its **position**, **velocity** and **color**.
+The position and velocity is randomly initialized.
+Each group is assigned a random color for interpretability.

-Random location on the screen, both implementation have the same initialization.
+#### Group Size
-That routine is written in javaScript
+Group size decides how many boids each group consist of.

-Each boid was represented with a data-structure that with information about its **position**, **velocity** and **color**.
+#### Number Of Groups

-The general overview of the algorithm follow the pseudocode provided by [3].
+The number of groups determines how many groups of boids in the simulation.

 ## Algorithm

-### CPU
+The pseudocode below describes the basic simulation on the CPU and GPU.

-All calculations regarding the boids position and velocity were calculated on the CPU with JavaScript.
-The GPU were responsible for drawing the boids with WebGL2.0.
-The basic outline for the algorithm were the following:
+The main steps of the algorithm is to update the position of each boid based on some rules.
+Each boid updates its position with respect to the members of the group it belongs to.

 ```
 Boids groups = Initialization